ignis-draco/reverse-ssh-manager/README.md

 <img src="./struct.drawio.svg">

 To access computers in other networks via ssh, a reverse ssh tunnel can be set up so that the node establishes the connection to the server.
+The node establishes an SSH tunnel to the server.
+With this procedure, no NAT or port forwarding needs to be set up, even for nodes that are behind a firewall.

-Through this tunnel it is possible to connect to the node via the server (ssh jump host).
+Through the tunnel it is then possible to connect from the server to the ssh server on the node in order to log in there with a local user.

 ## Getting Started